Julian Cope

 5th June 2002 the Death of Dee Dee Ramone

-Today we pay tribute to the great rock’n’roll hero Dee Dee Ramone, who died nine years ago aged fifty.
-What can we do but kneel at the grave of this hoodlum culture hero and give thanks to him for stealing … Continue reading
+Today we pay tribute to the great rock’n’roll hero Dee Dee Ramone, who died on this day in 2002 aged fifty.
+What can we do but kneel at the grave of this hoodlum culture hero and give thanks to him … Continue reading

 Posted in Heroes, World Events | Leave a comment